WVURAIL/dspira/tools/README.md

 ### Heading anchors

-The tables of contents at the head of the labs are nothing but in-page anchors, and they are the quietest thing on the site: rename a section and every link to it stops working, while the page still loads and the build still passes.
+Lab tables of contents use page anchors.
+Renaming a section can break those links even when the page loads and its build succeeds.
 Thirty of them were dead this way.

-The checker now resolves both `[1.6.
-Exercises](#16-exercises)` and `{{ site.baseurl }}/dsplab-sdr/#21-introduction` against the ids GitHub Pages
+The checker resolves anchors such as `[1.6.
+Exercises](#16-exercises)` and `{{ site.baseurl }}/dsplab-sdr/#21-introduction`.
-really generates — lowercase, punctuation stripped, `-1`/`-2` on repeats.
-Those rules are not a guess: they are kramdown-parser-gfm's, and `test_check_links.py` pins them against output from the real gems.
+GitHub Pages generates lowercase IDs with punctuation removed and `-1`/`-2` suffixes for duplicates.
+These rules come from kramdown-parser-gfm. `test_check_links.py` verifies them against output from the actual gems.

 ```bash
 python3 tools/test_check_links.py                          # fixtures + canaries
 python3 tools/check_links.py --offline --fail-on anchors    # what CI runs
 ```

 `--fail-on anchors` exits non-zero only for anchors.
-CI uses it so a build is never failed by a PDF somebody still owes us, while a broken table of contents stops the build the moment it is pushed.
+CI uses it to tolerate missing external PDFs.
+Broken table-of-contents links still fail the build immediately.

-If you write a table of contents by hand, or regenerate one with an editor extension, check the anchors are **lowercase**.
-Several editor plugins emit GitHub-style `#11-Installation-Guide`, which looks right and matches nothing — that is where most of the thirty came from.
+When writing or regenerating a table of contents, make its anchors **lowercase**.
+Some editor plugins produce anchors such as `#11-Installation-Guide`.
+They look plausible but match nothing here.
+Most of the thirty failures came from these anchors.

 Findings are split three ways:

 - **Broken** — confirmed dead, worth fixing.
 - **Needs a human** — could not be settled automatically.
-Google Drive, Google Docs, YouTube and Mediasite all return "200 OK" for content that has been deleted or made private, and some sites refuse automated requests outright.
+Google Drive, Google Docs, YouTube, and Mediasite may return "200 OK" for deleted or private content.
+Other sites reject automated requests.
   These are listed separately rather than guessed at.
 - **OK** — responded normally.